Pyrenees-Orientales: tourism and sightseeing

 Other towns and resorts along the Cote Vermeille between Perpignan and Spain include Canet Plage, Saint-Cyprien, Port-Vendres, le Barcares, Banyuls-sur-Mer, Cerbère and Argeles-sur-Mer.
 Each has their own characteristics so see the individual guides for details.

-Map of Pyrenees-Orientales and places to visit
+Map of places to visit near Pyrenees-Orientales

 See more places, tourist attractions and local markets at visiting Pyrenees-Orientales

 Visitors to the Pyrenees-Orientales often arrive at Perpignan airport.

 French version: Pyrenees-Orientales (Francais)